 Durham Key Options will allocate properties in accordance with the published lettings policy.
-Properties will initially be offered to the applicant who falls within the advertised preferred application group who has the earliest date of application.
 The only exception to this is when a property which is suitable for the elderly or is adapted is advertised, applicants with the relevant matching housing need (who are in the preferred group) will be considered first.
 If an applicant refuses the property then the property will be offered to the next person on the shortlist.

 We will only contact the applicant who is top of the shortlist to offer them the property.
-Unfortunately we cannot contact everyone who has placed a bid to let them know they haven't been successful.The weekly advertising information will include details of properties let in previous lettings cycles(see below).
+Unfortunately we cannot contact everyone who has placed a bid to let them know they haven't been successful.The weekly advertising information will include details of properties let in previous lettings cycles.

 You will be contacted by the partner organisation who owns the property and advised of this, you will need to advise them which of the properties you would like to accept as a formal offer, you can only choose one.
 The property or properties you decline will be offered to the next person on the shortlist.

 Automatic bids for applicants who receive assistance when placing bids, may be placed on adverts immediately after the end of an advertising cycle.
-This may mean that if you were in queue position 1 at midnight on a Tuesday, this may change when the automatic bid has been placed.
+This may mean that if you were in queue position 1 at midnight, this may change when the automatic bid has been placed.
 If you have any queries regarding this, please contact your local partner.

 Yes.
 You will be able to view the property.
 If you like it, we will set a date for you to sign the tenancy agreement and start your tenancy.
 However, in some cases where the property needs repairs carrying out, you may be asked to advise us if you are interested in a property, before you have had the opportunity to view it.
 You will always be given the opportunity of viewing the property before being asked to sign for the tenancy.

-Properties available for rent are advertised each week from Thursday morning (1 minute past midnight) until Tuesday evening (1 minute to midnight).
+Properties available for rent are advertised at midnight on the day they become available (1 minute past midnight) for 6 days.
+There are 5 cycles each week beginning at midnight on Monday, Tuesday, Wednesday, Thursday and Friday.
 As soon as we are given formal notice that a property is due to become vacant, we will in the majority of cases, advertise it.

 Properties are advertised in the following ways: